 Consolidation of manufacturing operations relates to the closing of production and distribution facilities and selling or disposing of the machinery and equipment that was no longer needed and, in some cases, scrapping excess assets that had no net realizable value.
 The buildings associated with these production facilities, in many cases were sold to outside parties.
 Also included in this restructuring category were costs related to shutting down or reducing the capacity of certain production lines.
 In most cases, older facilities with older technologies or non-strategic products were closed.
 Machinery and equipment write downs related to equipment that would no longer be utilized comprised the majority of these costs.
-These assets have been deemed to be held for use until such time as they are removed from service and, therefore, no longer utilized in manufacturing products.
+These assets have been from service and, therefore, no longer utilized in manufacturing products.
 An assessment was made as to whether or not there was an asset impairment related to the valuation of these assets in determining what the amount of the write down included in the restructuring charge should be for this machinery and equipment.
 This assessment utilized the anticipated future undiscounted cash flows generated by the equipment as well as its ultimate value upon disposition.